huggingface/transformers/docs/source/main_classes/trainer.rst

 following `documentation <https://www.deepspeed.ai/getting-started/#resource-configuration-multi-node>`__ discusses the launcher options.

-Why would you want to use DeepSpeed with just 1 GPU?
+Why would you want to use DeepSpeed with just one GPU?

 1. It has a ZeRO-offload feature which can delegate some computations and memory to the host's CPU and RAM, and thus leave more GPU resources for model's needs - e.g. larger batch size, or enabling a fitting of a very big model which